appt-org/appt-website/src/data/code-samples/en/keyboard-shortcuts/net-maui.md

 # Keyboard shortcuts - .NET MAUI

-While MAUI does not offer a cross platform way to achieve this, you can listen for keypress by overwriting the default [`MainActivity.KeyUp`](https://learn.microsoft.com/en-us/dotnet/api/android.app.activity.onkeyup) method for Android and for iOS by setting up a [`UIKeyCommand`](https://learn.microsoft.com/es-es/dotnet/api/uikit.uikeycommand) inside the default AppDelegate
+While MAUI does not offer a cross-platform way to achieve this, you can listen for keypresses by overriding the default [`MainActivity.KeyUp`](https://learn.microsoft.com/en-us/dotnet/api/android.app.activity.onkeyup) method for Android, and for iOS by setting up a [`UIKeyCommand`](https://learn.microsoft.com/es-es/dotnet/api/uikit.uikeycommand) inside the default `AppDelegate`.

 Android